 Answer #2 - True 100% Exclusive Rights

 Although rare, there are beat makers and producers out there that offer legitimate exclusive rights to beats.
 These are usually referred to as exclusive beats.
 I like to call them 100% exclusive beats.
 These exclusive beats are available only as exclusive rights.
 Because they aren't available for lease, they are only purchased once exclusively.
-This means that whoever purchases the beat will be the only owner and person who has access to the beat.
+This means that whoever purchases the beat will be the only artist who has access to the beat.
 Noone else will have ever used it before and noone else will ever use it in the future.
 This is true exclusiveness.

 This is important to artists, music/record labels and other people who purchase beats and instrumentals.
 Most of them aren't looking for beats that have been used countless times by other artists.
 They don't want to use something that people have already heard.
 They want something original!

 I recently did a poll question with the people on my mailing list, which are mainly rap artists, and 69% of them said they are looking for exclusive beats.
-They are looking for something that is theirs and theirs alone.
+They are looking for something that is theirs to use and theirs alone.
 What about you?

 Related: How Much Are Exclusive Beats?